zzb5233/tutorials/exercises/basic/README.md

 > sub-directory.
 Feel free to compare your implementation to the
 > reference.

+## Prerequisite
+To ensure a smooth experience with the tutorials, it's essential to review and follow the [Obtaining required software guidelines](https://github.com/p4lang/tutorials#obtaining-required-software) to install required development tools.

 ## Step 1: Run the (incomplete) starter code

 The directory with this README also contains a skeleton P4 program,